Jj-source/Check-It/README.md

 # CheckIt!

-This repository continas the data and code for the paper "CheckIT!: A Corpus of Expert Fact-checked Claims for Italian" - presented at the 9th Italian Conference on Computational Linguistics
+This repository contains the code for the paper "CheckIT!: A Corpus of Expert Fact-checked Claims for Italian" - presented at the 9th Italian Conference on Computational Linguistics

 ## Repository structure
-- Paper

-  Resources for our paper and its appendices
+- Paper : Resources for our paper and its appendices
-- Code

-  Code files that cover the recovering and manipolation of the data presented in the paper
+- Code :   Code files that cover the recovering and manipolation of the data presented in the paper
-- Data

-  The final versions of the dataset,<br>Files with label distribution for each politician and political party mentioned in the data,<br>The raw data from Pagella Politica and other sources

 ## Dataset versions
 Not all the articles contain the same amount of informations, but (luckily) not all the tasks require all the informations!<br>To build a usefull dataset for different tasks we split the articles in different groups (some partially overlapping[^1]) based on the amount of informations contained in them.<br>For the sake of the dataset split we will consider the following fields as "basic informations": title, publishment date of the article, link to the original article, statement, content of the article, author of the statement and verdict.

-Current versions, saved in the V2 folder, are:
+Current versions are:
 - d1: basic informations + political party of politician author of the statement [2706 articles]
 - CheckIT!: basic informations [3527 articles]
 - d3: basic informations + platform on which the statement was shared [1142 articles]

 This leaves us with a total of **3** versions!
-The version used for the expriments is d1 (stored in data/v2/d1.json).<br>
+The version used for the expriments is d1.<br>

-Past versions are saved in the v1 folder.
+Access to the dataset can be requested to via this link: https://doi.org/10.34894/RYIWQA Permission to obtain the data is granted by Pagella Politica.

 # Data Statement for CheeckIt! v1.0